hgallery/WebServerLogParserType1/README.md

 # WebServerLogParserType1

 Purpose:
-For a specific log file format, this program extracts the useful data items, and sums up the selected data.
+For a specific log file format, this CLI application extracts the useful data items, and sums up the selected data.

 Scenario:
 There are a number of shops that sell food items.